 What's even worse is that you'll ingest other growth hormones, antibiotics and pesticides as well via your meat (and dairy) consumption, straining your liver even more.
 And if you think that's not toxic enough, mercury from fish will fit the bill.

-"Hey, my friend is eating a lot more meat than me every day, why does her skin still look so great?"
+4.2 "Hey, my friend is eating a lot more meat than me every day, why does her skin still look so good?"

-Having said all that, cut back on animal proteins, dairy or any animal-based foods as much as you can or your acne treatment with virgin coconut oil will be nullified.
-Or best, quit them totally since you can easily obtain various nutrients you need from plant sources and whole food.
+Having said all that, cut back on animal proteins, dairy or any animal-based food as much as you can or your acne treatment with virgin coconut oil will be nullified.
+Or best, quit them totally over time since you can easily obtain various nutrients you need from plant sources and whole food.

-Not when they eat too much processed foods containing unsaturated fats and refined carbohydrates.
+Not when they eat too much processed food containing unsaturated fats and refined carbohydrates.

-Unsaturated fats from vegetable oils encourage oxidation and promote inflammation.
+Unsaturated fats from vegetable oil encourage oxidation and promote inflammation.
 These can hamper skin tissue repair and worsen your acne and acne-prone skin.
 They also produce body fats which can store fat-soluble toxins.

 That explains why your body can store so much toxic crap underneath your skin.
 And when coconut oil gets into your fat tissues and expel those toxins, you get a breakout.